Indiana Survey Guide

 Local supply72 counties

-Indiana survey cost by project type
+Indiana land survey cost by project type

-Project typeTypical Indiana rangeBest fitWhat changes the estimate
+Project typeTypical rangeBest fitWhat changes the estimate

 Corner or line staking$450 to $1,300Marking corners or a fence line before work startsNumber of points, missing markers, brush, travel, and whether a signed plan is included

-Elevation certificate$300 to $800+Flood insurance, lender request, permit or floodplain reviewRiverfront, low-lying, multi-structure, map-change, and permit work
+Elevation certificate$300 to $800+Flood insurance, lender request, permit, or floodplain reviewRiverfront, low-lying, multi-structure, map-change, and permit work

-ALTA/NSPS survey$2,500 to $9,000+Commercial purchase, refinance, lender or title-company requestTitle exceptions, Table A items, easements, utilities, improvements, and deadline
+ALTA/NSPS survey$2,500 to $9,000+Commercial purchase, refinance, lender, or title-company requestTitle exceptions, Table A items, easements, utilities, improvements, and deadline

 Compare land surveyor options